Tahul/learning-react/README.md

 - [Custom Hooks in React: The Ultimate UI Abstraction Layer - Tanner Linsley](https://www.youtube.com/watch?v=J-g9ZJha8FE)
 - [AHA Programming - Kent C. Dodds](https://kentcdodds.com/blog/aha-programming)

+🗣 Disclaimer
+---

+I'm **french 🇫🇷**, so please, note that content you visit from this repository can be in french.

+Also, I've been using [Vue](https://vuejs.org/) a lot, so if you're starting with JavaScript I won't recommend following my path through [React](https://reactjs.org/).